OneKeyHQ/firmware-updater-web/README.md

 Runs the app in the development mode.\
 Open [https://localhost:8000](https://localhost:8000) to view it in the browser.

+Due to cross-domain issues with OneKey Bridge, please always develop on port 8000 ⚠️.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.